How to Attend Naadam 2026: Join this Small Group Tour

 Today, competitors still compete in these sports, showing off their skills in archery, wrestling, and horse racing.

-As a part of this small group tour, we attend the local Naadam celebrations in Arkhangai, a province known for its beauty in Central Mongolia.
-Attending this smaller, more intimate Naadam offers a more local feel than what you experience attending the opening ceremonies in Ulaanbaatar.
+As a part of this small group tour, we attend the local Naadam celebrations in Arkhangai, a province known for its beauty (and wrestlers!) in Central Mongolia.
+Attending this countryside Naadam offers a more local feel than what you experience attending the Opening Ceremony in Ulaanbaatar.

-Prior to attending Naadam, this trip includes a 2-day horse riding expedition through this diverse and dynamic province.
+Prior to attending Naadam, this trip includes a 2-days of horseback riding through this diverse and dynamic province.

 During this horse riding and Naadam small group trip we will:

-Plus, I like to include plenty of surprises and cultural touches along the way.
-Maybe my friend is hosting a unique event, or a family I know wants to invite us over for khorhog.
-Since I spend a lot of time in the areas, you never know exactly what we’ll be invited to get into.
-But, whatever it is, I can guarantee it will be fun!
+Plus, we like to include plenty of surprises and cultural touches along the way.
+Maybe our friend across the valley is hosting a hair cutting ceremony, or another family wants to invite us over for khorhog.
+Since we spend a lot of time in the area, you never know exactly what we’ll be invited to get into.
+But, whatever it is, we can guarantee it will be fun!

 The Itinerary for this Naadam Small Group Trip

 Most travelers choose to land in Ulaanbaatar a few days before the itinerary officially begins.
 This helps with jetlag and getting acclimated to being 4,432 ft above sea level.
-If you choose to do this, there are plenty of things to do in Ulaanbaatar.
+If you choose to do this, there are plenty of things to do in Mongolia’s capital city.

-Once the trip begins, we’ll kick off our time together with a welcome dinner at one of my favorite restaurants in Ulaanbaatar.
-After dinner, we’ll pop into the local jazz bar before calling it a night.
+Once the trip begins, we’ll kick off our time together with a welcome dinner at one of our favorite restaurants in Ulaanbaatar.

-The journey to Arkhangai will take the day as we make our way from Ulaanbaatar.
+The journey to Arkhangai will take a full day, arriving early in the evening.
 We don’t give journey times in Mongolia as it can mean bad luck, just know that our destination lies 476 kilometers to the west.

 Below we’ve broken down the day-to-day itinerary for this immersive cultural experience.
 Please read through the details carefully and thoroughly.